 Create Tableau groups from Shapes

 Our previous example showed you the steps involved in creating simple sets.
 This example shows how to generate tableau groups from shapes.
 For this, we use the Scatter Plot we created in our previous article.
-If you observe the plot, we have added the Sales Amount to Columns Shelf, Order Quantity to the Rows Shelf, and Postal Code to the Details field in Marks Shelf.
+If you observe the plot, we have added the Sales Amount to the Columns Shelf, the Order Quantity to the Rows Shelf, and the Postal Code to the Details field in the Marks Shelf.

 Please select the members you want to include in the set by holding the CTRL or SHIFT button and selecting the Icon in the tooltip below.